tydickinson29/Fires/README.md

 This repository is a series of Jupyter notebooks that makes great use of the Pandas module to import .csv files containing past storm/fire reports, rainfall, etc and outputs new .csv containing various data described below.
+It should be noted that parts of the scripts written here can be written in shorter, more efficient ways, most likely.
+But, the data that was output was the data we were needing, so the scripts did the job.

 At NWS Austin/San Antonio Weather Forecast Office we defined our seasons to be as follows: